OWASP/CheatSheetSeries/cheatsheets/Content_Security_Policy_Cheat_Sheet.md

 > CSP is not intended as a first line of defense against content injection vulnerabilities.
 Instead, CSP is best used as defense-in-depth.
 It reduces the harm that a malicious injection can cause, but it is not a replacement for careful input validation and output encoding.

 If you are a developer of any of the applications mentioned below, CSP will barely provide or improve their security:
-- Single page applications with no cookies or authentication and that serve static content.
+- Single page applications with no cookies or authentication and that serve static content (the application does not use input to generate content).
 - Applications that are already vulnerable to XSS vulnerabilities and chose not to remediate them.
 CSP is not the first line of defense.

-_Note:_ Despite CSP not being a first line of defense, using CSP to protect the user inside the browser from a vulnerability that is not going to be fixed or is under work **is recommended**.
+*Note:* Despite CSP not being a first line of defense, using CSP to protect the user inside the browser from a vulnerability that is not going to be fixed or is under work **is recommended**.

 # Policy Delivery